COVID-19 in Arkansas

-- Free at-home tests may also be available at Local Health Units, public libraries, or local pharmacies.
-Supplies are limited, so you may want to call first.
+- Free or low-cost at-home tests may be available at Local Health Units or local pharmacies.

 - As of January 15, commercial insurance carriers are required to pay or reimburse for individually purchased self-tests (check with your insurance provider for conditions).

 How to perform a COVID-19 self-test:

 - Always carefully review the instructions that come with your home test before getting started.
 There are many different manufacturers of home tests and the instructions may vary.